hendrikx-itc/minerva/CONTRIBUTING.md

 This section guides you through submitting a bug report for Minerva.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 #### How Do I Submit A (Good) Bug Report?